Some explicit elliptic modular surfaces: Abstract

 \section{Abstract}

-We consider algebraic surfaces, recently constructed by Schreieder, which are smooth models of the quotient of the self-product of a complex hyperelliptic curve by a $\mathbb{Z}/3^c\mathbb{Z}$-action.
-We show that these surfaces are elliptic modular surfaces attached to a particular subgroup of index $6\cdot 3^c$ in $SL(2,\mathbb{Z})$.
-In particular, this implies that Schreieder's surfaces are extremal elliptic surfaces, meaning they have maximal Picard rank and Mordell-Weil rank $0$.
-In fact, we show they have Mordell-Weil group $\mathbb{Z}/4\mathbb{Z}$.
+We consider algebraic surfaces, recently constructed by Schreieder, that are smooth models of the quotient of the self-product of a complex hyperelliptic curve by a $(\mathbb{Z}/3^c\mathbb{Z})$-action.
+We show that these surfaces are elliptic modular surfaces in the sense of Shioda, meaning in particular that they are universal families of explicit moduli of elliptic curves.